szbokhar/2014USRA-nhm/python/witnesscam_gui/README.md

 Another option to fix recognition errors is to make sure all bugs are back on the tray, and make sure nothing is obscuring the view of the tray.
-Then click the **Refresh Camera** button.
+Then click **Image > Refresh Camera**.
 This will recalibrate the background, and hopefully fix any errors.

+If you have a good understanding of the system internals, then it is also possible to manually change the configuration constants in the configuration window.

-### Exporting the scanning data
+### Exporting the scanned data
 The data from the scanning process can be exported at any time.
-By clicking the **Export CSV**, a csv (comma separated value) file can be written.
+By clicking **File > Export CSV**, a csv (comma separated value) file can be written.
 It could look something like this:

 ```